rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1-sonar-scanning.md

 3. Open up `ubiquitous-journey/values-tooling.yaml` file and extend the **Sealed Secrets** entry.
 Copy the output of `username`, `password` and `currentAdminPassword` from the previous command and update the values.
 Make sure you indent the data correctly.

-    Find the Sealed Secrets entry:
+    Find the Sealed Secrets entry, it should look like this (don't copy this bit!)
     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-yaml">
       # Sealed Secrets